“My Tiles Are Cracking, What Do I Do Next!?”

 Due to their rigid format, there’s little to no give in tiles once they’re in situ, meaning they rely on their surrounding environment to support them and ensure they remain in place and intact.

-For instance, in the situation where the surface tiles are laid on is unstable or cracked, the tiles will be pulled in two different directions that puts stress on them in opposing areas.
+For instance, in the situation where the surface tiles are laid on is unstable or cracked, the tiles will be pulled in two different directions which puts stress on them in opposing areas.
 The result is a visible split in the tile surface.

 Similarly, if they’re undergoing strain due to heavy loads and aren’t the right tile for this application, it’s only a matter of time before the tile begins to buckle under the pressure of excessive weight.
 This is even more likely if tiles aren’t installed correctly and have voids in the adhesive layer that creates weakened areas below the tile surface.

-It also doesn’t take a genius to work out that if you drop a heavy item from height, like a casserole pot or heavy-based saucepan, this will apply pressure and stress in a concentrated area of the tile, resulting in cracks and shattering.
+It also doesn’t take a genius to work out that if you drop a heavy item from a height, like a casserole pot or heavy-based saucepan, this will apply pressure and stress in a concentrated area of the tile, resulting in cracks and shattering.

 What can you do to repair cracked tiles?